euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 #### Nested Execution Contexts

-If a vault or other contract is invoked via the CVC, and that contract in turn re-invokes the CVC to call another vault/contract, then the execution context is considered nested.
+If a vault or other contract is invoked via the EVC, and that contract in turn re-invokes the EVC to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

 Internally, the execution context stores a batch depth value that increases each time a batch is started and decreases when it ends.
 Only once it decreases to the initial value of `0` do the deferred checks get performed.
 Nesting batches is useful because otherwise calling contracts from a batch that themselves want to defer checks would be more complicated, and these contracts would need two code-paths: one that defers and one that doesn't.

 The previous value of `onBehalfOfAccount` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
-This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the CVC (see [Authentication by Vaults](#authentication-by-vaults)).
-However, when `msg.sender` is not the CVC, vaults cannot rely on `onBehalfOfAccount` because it could have been changed by a nested context.
+This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the EVC (see [Authentication by Vaults](#authentication-by-vaults)).
+However, when `msg.sender` is not the EVC, vaults cannot rely on `onBehalfOfAccount` because it could have been changed by a nested context.

 #### checksInProgress

-The CVC invokes the `checkAccountStatus` and `checkVaultStatus` callbacks using `call` instead of `staticcall` so that controllers can checkpoint state during these operations.
-However, because of this there is a danger that the CVC could be re-entered during these operations, either directly by a controller, or indirectly by a contract it invokes.
+The EVC invokes the `checkAccountStatus` and `checkVaultStatus` callbacks using `call` instead of `staticcall` so that controllers can checkpoint state during these operations.
+However, because of this there is a danger that the EVC could be re-entered during these operations, either directly by a controller, or indirectly by a contract it invokes.

-Because of this, the CVC's execution context maintains a `checksInProgress` mutex that is acquired before unwinding the sets of accounts and vaults that need checking.
+Because of this, the EVC's execution context maintains a `checksInProgress` mutex that is acquired before unwinding the sets of accounts and vaults that need checking.
 This mutex is also checked during operations that alter these sets.
 If it did not do this, then information cached by the higher-level unwinding function (such as the sizes of the sets) could become inconsistent with the underlying storage, which could be used to bypass these critical checks.

 #### impersonationInProgress